 What are White Beans?

-Any bean that is white or off-white in hue is accurately referred to as a "white bean."
-White beans that are sold commercially, are usually referred to by more specific names, such as Navy beans, Great Northerns, or Cannellini.
+Any bean that is white or off-white in hue is accurately referred to as a “white bean.”
+White beans sold commercially are usually referred to by more specific names, such as Navy beans, Great Northern, or Cannellini.

-Though different white bean varieties have slightly varying flavors and sizes, their nutritional contents are relatively similar, and they can easily be substituted in recipes.
+Though different white bean varieties have slightly varying flavors and sizes, their nutritional contents are relatively similar and can easily be substituted in recipes.

 What Are The Benefits Of White Beans?